ENCCS/intermediate-mpi/content/collective-communication-pt1.rst

    sent to all other ranks.

-   ``sendbuf``, ``sendcount`` and ``sendtype`` describe the buffer on the **root** process from which the data comes.
+   ``sendbuf``, ``sendcount`` and ``sendtype`` describe the buffer on the **root** process from which the data comes. ``sendcount`` describes the extent of the buffer sent to each other rank, not the extent of the whole buffer!
 Other ranks do not need to allocate a send buffer, and may pass any values to the call.

    ``recvbuf``, ``recvcount`` and ``recvtype`` describe the buffer on **each** process to which the data is sent.
 Only a buffer large